marifarwi/Soilpunk_joulethief/README.md

 * Place the cathodes on the mud container then add more mud and smash it again to ensure no air bubbles are in the mud.
 * Fill the other container with clean water and place a wire in it.

-###Connecting the batteries in series and measuring the power - approx 30 mins
+### Connecting the batteries in series and measuring the power - approx 30 mins

 * Measure the Voltage across the 2-cell battery by touching the wires with the multimeter probes.
 * Register your results
-* Connect the bateries to the breadboard and measure the Voltages.
+* Connect the bateries to the breadboard and measure the voltage.

 ### Allow the bacteria to multiply and charge the biobattery for 15-35 hours